-- Synthetic Hair: Higher quality synthetic hair offers a look and feel similar to human hair, but has limited styling versatility.
+- Synthetic Hair: Higher quality synthetic hair offers a look and feels similar to human hair, but has limited styling versatility.
 Requires little maintenance and can generally be worn as soon as it’s unpackaged.
 Less durable than human hair and will last 4-6 months with proper care.

-- Heat Friendly Synthetic Hair: This type offers more styling versatility due to heat-friendly construction.
+- Heat-Friendly Synthetic Hair: This type offers more styling versatility due to heat-friendly construction.
 Can be more challenging to style than a human hair.
 Less durable than traditional synthetic hair that can last 2-3 months with proper care.

 Pros of Synthetic Wigs:

 - Easy Care.
 Because synthetic wigs have something called “style retention,” they never have to be styled.
 This means it is easy to learn how to detangle a synthetic wig.

 - Style Memory.
 Synthetic wigs hold their style regardless of the weather.